bkonkle/wonka-mario/README.md

 ## How does it work?

-The main game loop is handled by a simple utility, [`foldp`](src/WonkaUtils.re#L8).
+The main game loop is handled by a simple `scan` function called `gameLogic` that takes the inputs (left, right, and jump) and the current character state, and combines a number of operations to evolve the character and return a new state.
 In the [Main.re](src/Main.re) module, the `fromAnimationFrame` Wonka event source emits an event for each available frame.
-On each frame, the inputs (left, right, and jump) are sampled and fed through the `gameLogic` function with the current character state, which combines a number of operations to evolve the game state on each animation frame tick.
+On each frame, the inputs are sampled and fed through the `gameLogic` function with the current character state, evolving the game state on each animation frame tick.

 This gives us an efficient, type-safe way to manage state and events over time.